 So taking a leaf from Bernie’s book, do the same.
 Be it for an awareness drive or a voter registration event, organize the event in a way which gives it a fun and friendly vibe.
 Target areas which are frequented by youth such as malls or places near colleges and organize “community festivals” with the promise of good food, live music, welcoming atmosphere…and well, knowledge about the electoral process or the chance of getting registered as a voter!
 Get your volunteers to set up stalls and invite passersby to your event by handing out flyers and leaflets.
 You can start off with a small event and once you see its impact, scale its scope to target more youth.
 Of course, promote the event a week or two in advance on social media and send text reminders to people so that you get a decent attendance.

 Personalized one-to-one conversations are shown to have the highest impact when mobilizing young voters.
 When canvassing, you’re essentially having a friendly conversation with the person at the door as opposed to forcefully trying to convince them to vote.
 Ensure that your volunteers canvas in areas and neighborhoods that are known to have a high density of college students; dorms and hostels make sense too.

 Get students to volunteer for you so that their peers are likelier to be influenced by them.
 Using specific tools for canvassing will make volunteer management and tracking far simpler and lets campaign managers retain a higher level of control.
-When you have to reach out to much larger audiences where canvassing is not feasible (and still want to maintain one to one conversations) phone banking and peer to peer to peer texting are your best bet.
+When you have to reach out to much larger audiences where canvassing is not feasible (and still want to maintain one to one conversations) phone banking and peer to peer texting are your best bets.